CaptainKirch/SelfTaughtDocuments/README.md

 - My main mission with doing this is I want to TRY something else, a new subject, a new industry, a new route, and hell maybe I am actually really talented at it and it was my long lost skill or I suck and I go back on course of what I was doing before all this and walk away with some skills.
 I see this as a win win situation.

 - My final "reason" that I have for doing this is where I see the world going come 10-20 years.
-Now this is just a guess, but I really like "Cal Newports" thinking of this in his book "Deep Work" where he talks about in the future there will only be 3 types of people, people who work for the machines, people who work with the machines, and people who invest and own the machines.
+Now this is just a guess, but I really like "Cal Newports" thinking of this in his book "Deep Work" where he talks about in the future there will only be 3 types of people ( I am gonna butcher this description but bare with me, and look it up if you can he write it well).
+"People who work for the machines, people who work with the machines, and people who invest and own the machines."
 I want to work with the machines and invest and own the machines.... thats what I would enjoy.

 2. "Whats Your Background In Coding and Math?"